aaboungab/DevOps-Core-Fundamental-Project/README.md

 ##### Low Likelihood
 - Difficulty of structuring a project will still learning the fundamentals of programming and app development
 ##### Response
-- Use of Jira to identify aim and be able to plan and track project progression
+- Use of Trello to identify aim and be able to plan and track project progression
 ##### Revisit
--
+- Use of Trello made project tracking really easy and made my general workflow much more efficient

 <a name="auto"></a>